stck/ymawky/README.md

 - `.rar`   -> `application/vnd.rar`

 ## Configuration
-You can configure *ymawky* with the `config.S` file.
+You can configure ymawky with the `config.S` file.
 The options are documented here.
 - `#define DEFAULT_DIR "www/"` -- This is the docroot.
-Change it to wherever your HTML files are, relative to *ymawky*, or use an absolute path:
+Change it to wherever your HTML files are, relative to ymawky, or use an absolute path:
   - `#define DEFAULT_DIR "www/"`
   - `#define DEFAULT_DIR "/Library/WebServer/Documents`
   - `#define DEFAULT_DIR "./"`
-- `#define DEFAULT_FILE "index.html"` -- This is the default file *ymawky* will serve when it receives an empty `GET / HTTP/1.1` request
+- `#define DEFAULT_FILE "index.html"` -- This is the default file ymawky will serve when it receives an empty `GET / HTTP/1.1` request
-- `.equ RECV_TIMEOUT, 10` -- Number of seconds *ymawky* will wait to receive datta before closing the connection.
-If it's more than `RECV_TIMEOUT` seconds between `read()`s, *ymawky* will close the connection with `408 Request Timed Out`
+- `.equ RECV_TIMEOUT, 10` -- Number of seconds ymawky will wait to receive datta before closing the connection.
+If it's more than `RECV_TIMEOUT` seconds between `read()`s, ymawky will close the connection with `408 Request Timed Out`
-- `.equ HEADER_REQ_TIMEOUT_SECS, 10` -- Maximum number of seconds *ymawky* will wait to receive the full header before timing out.
-If it takes, longer than this to receive the header, *ymawky* will close the connection with `408 Request Timed Out`
+- `.equ HEADER_REQ_TIMEOUT_SECS, 10` -- Maximum number of seconds ymawky will wait to receive the full header before timing out.
+If it takes, longer than this to receive the header, ymawky will close the connection with `408 Request Timed Out`
-- `.equ PUT_GRACE_SECS, 5` -- *ymawky* dynamically calculates a max-time-per-PUT based on `Content-Length`.
+- `.equ PUT_GRACE_SECS, 5` -- ymawky dynamically calculates a max-time-per-PUT based on `Content-Length`.
 The max time is defined as `PUT_GRACE_SECS + Content-Length / PUT_MIN_BPS`.
 This is the minimum grace period allowed if it calculates a file should take <1 second to upload
 - `.equ PUT_MIN_BPS, 1024 * 16` -- Minimum bytes-per-second.
 Higher if you want to be stricter, smaller if you want to be more lenient.
 Since this uses the `.equ` directive, arithmetic is supported, and `1024 * 16` gets calculated at assembly time becoming `16384` or 16KB
 - `.equ MAX_BODY_SIZE, 1024 * 1024 * 1024` -- Maximum bytes PUT allows for Content-Length.
 By default, 1GB (1024*1024*1024 = 1073741824 bytes).
 Files with a larger Content-Length larger than this will be rejected with `413 Content Too Large`
-- `.equ MAX_PROCS, 256` -- Maximum number of concurrent proccesses *ymawky* is allowed to run.
-Since *ymawky* is a fork-per-connection server, you want to ensure *ymawky* doesn't exhaust your PID space. *ymawky* will reply with `503 Service Unavailable`
+- `.equ MAX_PROCS, 256` -- Maximum number of concurrent proccesses ymawky is allowed to run.
+Since ymawky is a fork-per-connection server, you want to ensure ymawky doesn't exhaust your PID space. ymawky will reply with `503 Service Unavailable`

 ## Implementation Notes
-*ymawky* is written for MacOS (sorry...).
+ymawky is written for MacOS (sorry...).
 There are a few (well, more than a *few*) things that are MacOS-specific in this code that won't be portable.
 - Syscalls on MacOS use `x16` for the number and `svc #0x80` to call it.
 Linux uses `x8` and `svc #0`.
 - Error reporting is different.
 MacOS sets the carry flag on error, and puts `errno` in `x0`.
 Linux returns a negative value in `x0`, like `-ENOENT`.
 Ever `b.cs` would need to be replaced with `cmp x0, #0` / `b.lt ...`, and you'd negate `x0` to get errno.
 - `fork()` works differently, MacOS puts 1 in `x1` in the child process, whereas Linux puts `0` in `x0`.